JBOT | Occupational Therapy, Life Experience & Creative Thinking.

 I am an Independent Occupational Therapist & an expert patient with many years experience self-managing complex health conditions.

 I began my working life in the sport and Outdoor Adventure industries.
-After being diagnosed with Hypermobile Ehlers Danlos Syndrome, I returned to study and gained a BSc in Occupational Therapy from the University of Northampton, where I was named Changemaker Student of the Year 2016.
-This is in part to recognise my efforts as a volunteer for the HMSA, for helping to bring Wheelchair Basketball to the university and for my blogging and online advocacy starting in 2013.
-The final noteworthy reason was my final placement, which made me the UK’s first OT practitioner to work in the travel industry.
+After being diagnosed with Hypermobile Ehlers Danlos Syndrome, I returned to study and gained a BSc in Occupational Therapy from the University of Northampton.
+I was named Changemaker Student of the Year 2016.
+For helping bring wheelchair basketball to the uni, volunteering with the HMSA and keeping this blog.
+My Final placement also made me the UK’s first OT to work in the travel and tourism industry.
+Probably a pioneer in remote placement work too.

 I finished my degree in September 2016 after 5 years, thousands of miles of travel, 57 nights in 4 different hospitals, 5 different A&Es (some more than once), 4 ambulance trips, countless hospital and GP appointments, 3 work placements, living in student accommodation, hotels and friends’ houses.